onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 If the configuration initialization is a success, you will see the following in the terminal

 ```
 🎉 Done!
 You successfully initialize your environment .
-Next step is to signup/login if you already haven't.
+Next step is to signup/login.
 For more information, read our documentation at https://docs.onqlave.com
 ```